Black Friday Email Marketing: Copy This Strategy

 Since most shoppers will search online for deals, investing in email marketing is the perfect way to lead them to your business rather than your competitors!

-If you don’t know how to approach Black Friday and email, today we will see the necessary steps you need to take.
+If you don’t know how to approach Black Friday and email, today we will see the necessary steps you need to take and some of the best Black Friday email examples.
 Let’s go!

 Why Should You Care About Black Friday?

 First off, taking advantage of the holiday will let you benefit from the increased sales and traffic.
 However, to give you a better understanding of why Black Friday should be on your business calendar, let’s take a look at some important stats:

 - 59% of consumers between 18-44 want to shop online.
 (Sitecore)